SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/08_portainer_integration_review.md

 *   **Issue**: The `phoenix_hypervisor_config.json` file contained a placeholder password for the Portainer API, while the `phoenix_vm_configs.json` and the Portainer `docker-compose.yml` defined the correct password.
 This guaranteed that any post-deployment scripts attempting to interact with the Portainer API would fail to authenticate.
 *   **Resolution**: The placeholder password in `phoenix_hypervisor_config.json` was updated to match the correct password.
-*   **Validation**: This change directly enables the `portainer_api_setup.sh` and `reconcile_portainer.sh` scripts to successfully authenticate with the Portainer API.
+*   **Validation**: This change directly enables the `portainer-manager.sh` to successfully authenticate with the Portainer API.
 This is a cornerstone of the declarative model, as it allows the orchestration engine to programmatically manage the Portainer environment, create endpoints, and deploy stacks.

 ### 2.2.
 NFS Path Correction and Agent VM Provisioning

 *   **Issue**: The NFS volume path for the agent VM (1002) was incorrectly set to the path for VM 1000.
-This prevented the `vm-manager.sh` script from mounting the correct persistent storage volume, which is the sole mechanism for delivering feature scripts (like the Docker installer and the Portainer agent setup script) into the guest.
+This prevented the `vm-manager.sh` script from mounting the correct persistent storage volume, which is the sole mechanism for delivering feature scripts (like the Docker installer) and configuration files into the guest.
+The Portainer agent deployment is now handled by `portainer-manager.sh`.
 *   **Resolution**: The NFS path was corrected in `phoenix_vm_configs.json`.
 *   **Validation**: With the correct path, the agent VM can now be successfully provisioned with all its required software.
-This is essential for the distributed architecture, as it allows the agent to come online and be ready for management by the Portainer server.
+This is essential for the distributed architecture, as it allows the agent to come online and be ready for management by the Portainer server, orchestrated by `portainer-manager.sh`.

 ### 2.3.
 NGINX Proxy Repair and UI/API Accessibility